OpenSIMPPLLE/OpenSIMPPLLE/CONTRIBUTING.md

 * Allow a teammate or two to read over the Pull Request adding comments if necessary.

-* Merge the Pull Request and enjoy your successful contribution!
+* Have a teammate merge the Pull Request and enjoy your successful contribution!

 This process is explained in more detail by the [Bitbucket Documentation](https://confluence.atlassian.com/bitbucket/work-with-pull-requests-223220593.html).